 Etymology:

-The word “gallant” comes from the Old French word galant, which meant courteous, noble, or spirited.
-First of all, galant was originally the present participle of the verb galer, meaning “to amuse oneself” or “to make merry.”
-Moreover, the French roots carried a sense of elegance, bravery, and social charm, especially in romantic or noble settings.
-As the word moved into Middle English during the 15th century, it began to describe someone who showed both courage and courtliness, especially in how they treated others with respect.
-In addition, over time, the meaning expanded to include not just polite men, but also those who acted heroically and with dignity.
+The word “gallant” comes from the Old French galant, meaning courteous, noble, spirited, or charming.
+First of all, galant is linked to the verb galer, associated with the idea of amusing oneself or making merry.
+Moreover, the French roots carried a sense of elegance and social charm, especially in romantic or courtly settings.
+As the word entered Middle English (around the 15th century), it began to describe someone who combined courage and courtliness, particularly in how they treated others with respect.
+In addition, over time, the meaning expanded beyond romantic manners to include honorable, dignified bravery.

-Therefore, the word “gallant” evolved from fun and charm to a broader idea of honorable bravery paired with respectful behavior.
+Therefore, the word “gallant” evolved from ideas of charm and courtly behavior into a broader sense of honorable courage paired with respectful conduct.

 Example Sentence:

-• First of all, the knight stepped forward in a gallant way to protect the villagers from danger.
+- First of all, the volunteer stepped forward in a gallant way to protect the cyclists when the road became unsafe.

-• In addition, she admired his gallant behavior as he helped everyone with kindness and confidence.
+- In addition, she praised his gallant behavior as he helped everyone stay calm and organized.

-• As a result, many people respected him not just for his strength but also for his gallant attitude toward others.
+- As a result, many people respected him not only for his strength, but also for his gallant attitude toward strangers.

 Gallant Synonyms: